Where Artificial Intelligence May Take Journalism in 2019

-2018 was a banner year for artificial intelligence (AI) in journalism, with many of the largest news publishers embracing machine-learning tools to augment newsrooms.
+2018 was a banner year for artificial intelligence (AI) in journalism.
+Many of the largest news publishers embraced machine-learning tools to augment newsrooms.

 Publishers who adopted AI and machine-learning tools have seen results.
 Last year, Digiday reported The Washington Post’s robot reporter published 850 stories in a year.